-Use the Timeline window to create cut-scenes, cinematics, and game-play sequences by visually arranging tracks and clips linked to GameObjects in your Scene.
+Use the Timeline Editor window to create cut-scenes, cinematics, and game-play sequences by visually arranging tracks and clips linked to GameObjects in your scene.

-For each cut-scene, cinematic, or game-play sequence, the Timeline window saves the following:
+For each cut-scene, cinematic, or game-play sequence, the Timeline Editor window saves the following:

-Timeline instance: Stores links to the specific GameObjects being animated or affected by the Timeline Asset.
-These links, referred to as bindings, are saved to the Scene.
+Timeline instance: stores links to the specific GameObjects being animated by the Timeline Asset.
+These links, referred to as bindings, are saved to the scene.

-The Timeline window saves track and clip definitions as a Timeline Asset.
-If you record key animations while creating your cinematic, cut-scene, or game-play sequence, the Timeline window saves the recorded clips as children of the Timeline Asset.
+The Timeline Editor window saves track and clip definitions as a Timeline Asset.
+If you record key animations while creating your cinematic, cut-scene, or game-play sequence, the Timeline Editor window saves the recorded animation as children of the Timeline Asset.

-Because Timeline Assets and Timeline instances are separate, you can reuse the same Timeline Asset with many Timeline instances.
+Since Timeline Assets and Timeline instances are separate, it is possible to reuse the same Timeline Asset with many Timeline instances.

-Because you are reusing the Timeline Asset, any modification to the Timeline Asset in the Timeline window results in changes to all Timeline instances.
+Since the Timeline Asset is being reused, any modification to the Timeline Asset in the Timeline Editor window results in changes to all Timeline instances.